-(A California Nonprofit Public Benefit Corporation)

-Notes to Financial Statements
+FRIENDS OF BALLONA WETLANDS (A California Nonprofit Public Benefit Corporation) Notes to Financial Statements December 31, 2021

-December 31, 2020

-NOTE 4 - PAYCHECK PROTECTION PROGRAM LOAN
+NOTE 5 - PAYCHECK PROTECTION PROGRAM LOAN

-On May 1, 2020, the Organization borrowed \$68,489 from the Paycheck Protection Program ("PPP") offered by the Small Business Administration.
-The loan bears interest of 1.0% and matures in two years.
-On March 1, 2021, the full amount of the loan and accrued interest was forgiven under relief provided by Section 1106 of the Coronavirus Aid, Relief, and Economic Security Act.
-The accompanying financial statements reflect the \$68,489 as a loan in the accompanying statement of financial position for the year ended December 31, 2020.
+First PPP Loan - On May 1, 2020, the Organization borrowed \$68,489 from the Paycheck Protection Program ("PPP") offered by the Small Business Administration.
+This loan was forgiven during the year ended December 31, 2021.